I was only 25.

 I continued to receive one-one-one lessons from that practitioner for several more weeks.
 Gradually, I found myself deeply immersed in this new world.
 With each lesson I received, I recovered or rediscovered a little piece of myself, of my trust in my body.
 I learned that I wasn’t fragile or broken, but capable of changing and growing into resilience.

 Nine years later, I’m still applying those lessons I began learning a decade ago.

 Maybe my story sounds kind of like yours.

 Has it been a long time since you last moved without pain?
 Since you felt light in your body and connected to the ground with every step?
 Since you felt at home in your body and able to adapt to what life threw your way?

 Or maybe you’re already operating from a place of strength and ease, but you’ve plateaued and want to do more with your chosen movement practice, musical passion, or sport.

 Maybe you’re just curious to learn more about your immense potential as a human organism.

-My mission is now to use this understanding to serve others in developing their own capacities for easier, more mindful movement.
+My mission is to use this understanding to serve others in developing their own capacity for better movement and clarity of action.

 When you work with me, you’ll learn about the power of doing less, and you’ll gain insights that will help you tap into the effortlessness of moving with your whole, resilient self.